Isanderthul/T120bsodFix/README.md

    2:                 DOS_FAT_32                         33.6 MB    disk3s2
    3:                 DOS_FAT_32 NO NAME                 1.9 GB     disk3s3
 ```
 use the dd command to copy /dev/disk3 to /dev/disk2.
 This is important to create the same partition structure on the new drive.
-:warning: It is critical that you never assume the location of the flash drives (/dev/disk2), and always check before doing any dd commands.
+**Note** HP seems to have some magic with the partitions, and I was never able to create a working flash drive from a new usb, despite my fdisk structure appearing to be exactly the same as the old flash drive.
-:warning: dd used with an incorrect link could instantly begin wiping out a partition on your computer, totally destroying it.
+**Warning** It is critical that you never assume the location of the flash drives (/dev/disk2), and always check before doing any dd commands. dd used with an incorrect link could instantly begin wiping out a partition on your computer, totally destroying it.
 ```
 $ sudo dd if=/dev/disk3 of=/dev/disk2 bs=4m status=progress
 477+1 records in